 Patients who experience Grade 2 or higher neurologic toxicities/ICANS should be monitored with continuous cardiac telemetry and pulse oximetry.
 Provide intensive care supportive therapy for severe or life-threatening neurologic toxicities.
-Treatment algorithms have been developed to ameliorate the neurologic adverse reactions experienced by patients on YESCARTA® (see Table 5 for more details).
+Treatment algorithms have been developed to ameliorate the neurologic adverse reactions experienced by patients on YESCARTA® or TECARTUS® (see Table 5 for YESCARTA® and Table 6 for TECARTUS® details).